Dada: Paris

 The French avant-garde kept abreast of Dada activities in Zürich with regular communications from Tristan Tzara (whose pseudonym means "sad in country", a name chosen to protest the treatment of Jews in his native Romania), who exchanged letters, poems, and magazines with Guillaume Apollinaire, André Breton, Max Jacob, Clément Pansaers, and other French writers, critics and artists.

 Paris had arguably been the classical music capital of the world since the advent of musical Impressionism in the late 19th century.
 One of its practitioners, Erik Satie, collaborated with Picasso and Cocteau in a mad, scandalous ballet called Parade.
 First performed by the Ballets Russes in 1917, it succeeded in creating a scandal but in a different way than Stravinsky's Le Sacre du printemps had done almost five years earlier.
 This was a ballet that was clearly parodying itself, something traditional ballet patrons would obviously have serious issues with.

 Dada in Paris surged in 1920 when many of the originators converged there.
 Inspired by Tzara, Paris Dada soon issued manifestos, organized demonstrations, staged performances and produced a number of journals (the final two editions of Dada, Le Cannibale, and Littérature featured Dada in several editions.)

+Paris Dada also experimented with actions outside conventional artistic venues.
+On 14 April 1921, at André Breton's initiative, a group including Breton, Louis Aragon, Paul Éluard, Théodore Fraenkel, Benjamin Péret, Georges Ribemont-Dessaignes, Philippe Soupault and Tristan Tzara organised a public excursion to the church of Saint-Julien-le-Pauvre.
+It was announced as the first of a projected series of visits to deliberately insignificant or supposedly uninteresting places in Paris, parodying conventional guided tours and the cultural valuation of monuments.
+Poor weather and limited public participation led the group to abandon the projected series.